 What with various prophecies and a wild economy, 2012 was sounding like an interesting year.
 Recording sessions with the Black Market Band -a clapped-together crew of mostly Seattle-based musicians – originally intended for a soundtrack for an indie film about the life of Native American political activist Leonard Peltier- boiled down to a 5-song EP collection titled Heyday, and was released in the spring.
 In December, however, as tour dates were being scheduled, Jenn’s mom died.
-A tribute album, Songs My Mother Sang, was released on Mother’s Day 2013.
-Old spirituals, traditional and contemporary folk songs and popular tunes from the ’20s through the ’70s turned up at the live sessions held in Eagle Rock, a neighborhood in east LA.
+A tribute album, Songs My Mother Sang, is forthcoming in 2021, a mix of old spirituals, traditional and contemporary folk songs and popular tunes from the ’20s through the ’70s.
+Recorded during live sessions held in Eagle Rock, a neighborhood in east LA.
 Friends and family joined in the jam-style recordings, and takes were kept live and raw for the purpose of preserving the moment, much in keeping with a traditional Irish wake.
 It was her first time back in the studio since the Heyday sessions.

 ‘Retooling’ is vague but close enough to describe the transitions and changes she has been working on in the last year regarding her music, and 2021 will be no different.
-It has Jennifer once again prepping for shows, working on a re-release of 2013’s Songs My Mother Sang, a collection of her late mother’s favorites, and for next year?
+It has Jennifer once again prepping for shows, working on a release of Songs My Mother Sang, a collection of her late mother’s favorites, and for next year?
 A new record, unCovered, a collection of her favorite covers to be ‘turned upside-down and inside-out’.
-Keep an eye out for updates on the News page of this site, subscribe to get news about her tour dates on Bandsintown and join her Patreon page to get the most recent updates- and, as Jenn says, “have a beautiful adventure out there and we’ll see ya at the stage!”
+Keep an eye out for updates on the News page of this site, subscribe to get news about her tour dates on Bandsintown – and, as Jenn says, “have a beautiful adventure out there and we’ll see ya soon at the stage!”